WHY and HOW TO ORGANISE A PARTICIPATORY WORKSHOP …

 Or maybe you are convinced that the many stakeholders need to be involved before you can proceed….
 Or you just want the check a reality with others who may know better … before you write a proposal.

 Please indicate your current level of understanding of this topic.Below you find a checklist that can help you in deciding on whether you really need to organise a workshop or not.
-And if you decide to go for it, it should be well organised resulting in a commonly agreed approach to address the situation.
+And if you decide to go for it, it should be well organized resulting in a commonly agreed approach to address the situation.
 All participants must be confident and happy at the end!

 Below you find a checklist that can help you in deciding on whether you really need to organise a workshop or not.
-And if you decide to go for it, it should be well organised resulting in a commonly agreed approach to address the situation.
+And if you decide to go for it, it should be well organized resulting in a commonly agreed approach to address the situation.
 All participants must be confident and happy at the end!

 1. The situation (or content)

 Different stakeholders are involved and perceive a situation differently, in such a way that little progress is made and tensions build up.

 Depending on the urgency, the seriousness, the pain caused by the situation and the prevailing power game on the one hand and the importance of stakeholders to collaborate for reaching the expected benefits on the other hand, you should estimate whether it will be worth the effort and the investment to bring the relevant, motivated and willing stakeholders together in a workshop for some days.

 Once the boss who participated in a workshop said at the end:

 “Gosh, we should have done this six years earlier ….
 What a waste”